 Are you considering a career in the humanitarian sector?
 If so, join us for a fantastic day of presentations, discussion and advice from current leaders in the field of humanitarianism.
 This will be a great opportunity to meet the experts, network and find out what possibilities are open to you.
 In previous years, we have had speakers from MSF, MAG, Save the Children and many more.

-10:00-11:30am - Plenary session: Humanitarianism, development, and climate change
+10:00-11:30am - Plenary session: Humanitarianism, development, and climate change (room E7).

 In this future-oriented panel discussion with academics and practitioners, we debate how our changing environment affects areas of disaster preparedness, development, migration and humanitarianism.

-11:30-12:00 - Refreshment break
+11:30am-12:00pm - Refreshment break (B floor foyer)

-Medics session - Emergency medicine
+Medics session - Emergency medicine (room E1).

 This session is specifically tailored towards those students interested in global health.
 It discusses the experience of working for medical-humanitarian INGOs, NGOs, and other forms of medical volunteering.
 It particularly pays attention to their work experiences and future professional challenges.

 Non-medics session - Building a career in humanitarianism and disaster management (room E2).

 This panel of practitioners discusses the experience of working in humanitarianism and disaster response.
 It pays special attention to challenges in building a career in their respective organisations and these sectors at large.

-1:30-2:30pm - Lunch and expo
+1:30-2:30pm - Lunch and expo (B floor foyer)

-Medics session - Young medical-humanitarian leadership
+Medics session - Young medical-humanitarian leadership (room E1).